Breadcrumb

 The Teacher Education Assistance for College and Higher Education (TEACH) Grant Program provides grants up to $4,000 to students who intend to teach in a public or private elementary or secondary school that serves students from low-income families.

 The maximum annual award amount is established by Congress, and may be subject to change.
-The maximum award for 2014-15 is expected to be $3,760.

 In exchange for receiving a TEACH Grant, you must be a highly-qualified, full-time teacher in a high-need subject area for at least four years at a school serving low-income students.